 Since its beginning in 1973, Lectra has always held innovation at the heart of its business and development strategy.
 Innovation is a key element of Lectra, which puts all its expertise and creative energy to serve a single purpose: supporting its customers; garment manufacturers, automobile, furnishing and a wide variety of other industries (aerospace, shipbuilding .... ) in an increasingly demanding world, without geographical or cultural boundaries, where competition puts constant pressure on prices, production rates and creativity.

 Lectra has a holistic approach to innovation and makes it the driver both of its business model and its competitiveness.

 Lectra and ESCP Europe share the ambition to create a centre for research and transmission of knowledge where technology and innovation interact in the fashion and luxury goods sector.

 Creation, Production, IT, Retail, Supply Chain... many are the professions and activities in the fashion industry in which technology is a source of innovation.
 These multiple viewpoints will give structure to the work and activities of the Chair.

 The work of the Chair will indeed focus on new approaches to innovation and new business models in the creative industries, especially fashion, with a particular focus on certain emerging markets such as China.

 Valérie Moatti is an Associate Professor in the Information and Operations Management departement at ESCP Europe Paris Campus.

-Celine Abecassis-Moedas is Associate Professor at CATÓLICA-LISBON and visiting Professor at ESCP Europe.
+Celine Abecassis-Moedas is Associate Professor at CATÓLICA-LISBON and Affiliate Professor at ESCP Europe.